telerik/kendo-ui-core/docs/web/editor/how-to/show-editor-in-full-screen.md

 ---
-title: Show the editor in full screen
+title: Show Editor in Full Screen
-page_title: Show the editor in full screen
+page_title: Show Editor in Full Screen | Kendo UI Editor Widget
-description: Show the editor in full screen
+description: "Learn how to show the Kendo UI Editor widget in full screen."
+slug: howto_show_infull_screen_editor
 ---

-# Show the editor in full screen
+# Show Editor in Full Screen

-The example below demonstrates how to use the [Full-screen API](https://fullscreen.spec.whatwg.org/) to show the editor in full screen.
+The example below demonstrates how to use the [Full-screen API](https://fullscreen.spec.whatwg.org/) to show the Editor in full screen.

-#### Example
+###### Example

 ```html
   <textarea id="editor"></textarea>